HomeDing/homeding.github.io/elements/and.md

 ---
-title: The Logical AND Element
+title: AND Element
-id: and
+icon: and
-tags: ["Element", "Logic"]
+tags: ["Element"]
 layout: "page.njk"
 description: Calculate when all input values are true
 excerpt: >